justcoded/web-starter-kit/docs/install.md

 # Install

-**tl;dr**: [Download WSK](https://github.com/justcoded/web-starter-kit/releases/latest) and run `$ npm install --global gulp && npm install` in that directory to get started.
+[Download WSK](https://github.com/justcoded/web-starter-kit/releases/latest) and run `$ npm install --global gulp && npm install` in that directory to get started.

 -

 To take advantage of Web Starter Kit you need to:

-1. Get a copy of the code.
+1. Download the code.
-2. Install the dependencies if you don't already have them.
+2. Install all necessary dependencies if you don't already have them.
-3. Modify the application to your liking.
+3. Modify the application as you wish.
-4. Deploy your production code.
+4. Make the production of your code.

 ## Getting the code

-[Download](https://github.com/justcoded/web-starter-kit/releases/latest) and extract WSK to where you want to work.
+[Download](https://github.com/justcoded/web-starter-kit/releases/latest) and extract WSK to the place where you want to work.

 ## Prerequisites